Diagnosis, treatment and management of central diabetes insipidus

 What is the issue?

-How are we helping?
+How did we help?

-Our research focused on identifying the factors that influence the diagnosis, treatment and management of patients with CDI and areas to consider in efforts to improve the quality of care that patients receive, and patient outcomes.
+Our research focused on identifying the factors that influence the diagnosis, treatment and management of patients with CDI, including how COVID-19 might have impacted delivery of care, and areas to consider in efforts to improve the quality of care that patients receive, and patient outcomes.

 RAND Europe conducted a narrative literature review, interviews and workshops with clinical experts and interviews with patient representatives to inform the research findings.

 What did we find?

 Our findings, published by the Orphanet Journal of Rare Diseases, show there are various challenges to diagnosing CDI and opportunities to improve patient care.

 - At diagnosis, it can be difficult to differentiate between CDI and other conditions presenting with similar symptoms and it can be challenging to determine the underlying cause of CDI.

 - Costs associated with diagnosis can vary a great deal depending on the speed of diagnosis and the complexity of the underlying cause, and if additional support is needed, for example, intensive care support in instances of traumatic brain injury, or genetic testing to confirm cause.

 - CDI is most often treated by replacing AVP with a synthetic vasopressin analogue called desmopressin, in both adult and paediatric populations.
 The treatment of patients requires careful tailoring of medication doses and formulations to each patient’s needs through a highly personalised approach involving specialist care.